-Allison C. Williams represents and advises employers on all matters of labor and employment law in state and federal court.
+Allison C. Williams represents and advises employers on all matters of labor and employment law in state and federal court as well as in investigations and audits conducted by governmental agencies.
 Her practice focuses on class and collective action wage and hour disputes as well as single-plaintiff discrimination, harassment, and retaliation claims.
-Allison represents clients in single-plaintiff as well as class and collective action lawsuits alleging claims including:
+Allison represents clients against claims including:

 - Misclassification as independent contractors

 - Failure to pay overtime and/or minimum wage under the Fair Labor Standards Act (FLSA)

 - Discrimination, harassment, and retaliation claims under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, and the Age Discrimination in Employment Act